 Occasionally, life throws a curveball that affects a grower’s schedule.
 From moving houses, experiencing an illness, getting in an accident, taking a holiday, or fixing equipment failure, there are lots of reasons why a grower might need to temporarily slow down plant growth.

 It’s important to keep your plants healthy.
 Methodically go through each one, removing any dead or sick-looking leaves.
 Check the roots, and if there is any pythium (root rot), remove these brown bits.
-Hopefully you won’t need to do either of these treatments, but if you must, then give them a little dose of a gentle vitamin stress buster afterwards to help them recover.
-If the facilities are available, a good spray of ozonated water can really help disinfect the leaves and roots of the plants as well (see “Ozone: A Growroom Super Hero” in Maximum Yield January 2014, available online).
+Hopefully, you won’t need to do either of these treatments, but if you must, then give them a little dose of a gentle vitamin stress buster afterwards to help them recover.
+If the facilities are available, a good spray of ozonated water can really help disinfect the leaves and roots of the plants as well.

 Stop feeding any high nitrogen boosters or growth hormones.
 Stick to just the basics of your full-spectrum balanced feed with no growth additives—the additives work best when everything else is optimized, so for our current situation of slow growth, additives would be equivalent to putting a turbo on a car with bald tires.